USU-Ecology-Center/For-loops-and-Functions-Workshop/README.md

-## For-loops and Functions Workshop
+## For loops and apply() workshop
-These materials were created for the USU Ecology Center Workshop on for-loops and functions.
-This is the instructor key for the workshop, but it is best taught as a live coding session, with active participation from the workshop participants.
+This R script was created for the USU Ecology Center Workshop on for loops and the apply() family of functions.
+The script is typically emailed to workshop participants before the workshop.
+Participants follow along in the script and complete the exercises to practice building loops and selecting and running the apply() function.

-## Outline
+## Topics
-1. Iteration in R
-2. For-loops
-3. While loops
-4. Nested for-loops
+* Writing for-loops
-5. Loading data with loops
-6. lapply
-7. sapply
-8. Custom functions
-9. Split and bind_rows()
+* Writing custom functions
+* The pros and cons of for loops vs the apply family of functions
+* Combining iteration and custom functions for common data processing tasks

 ## Attribution
-Inspired by materials from [Brian Smith](https://github.com/bsmity13).
+Inspired by materials from [Brian Smith](https://github.com/bsmity13) and [Courtney Check](https://github.com/salamandermountain).